 It is very difficult for us to anticipate how you are going to feel after the retrieval.
 Some donors have no pain or discomfort – and other donors do.
 Although recovery from the procedure is very quick and you may go home within an hour or two of having the procedure done – you may not drive yourself as you will still be drowsy from the sedation.

-For the 2 weeks that you are on the fertility medication and for 2 weeks after the retrieval you will either need to refrain from unprotected sexual intercourse or take extra precautions.
-(You will not be on the pill during this time)
+For the 2 weeks that you are on the fertility medication and for 2 weeks after the retrieval, you will either need to refrain from unprotected sexual intercourse or take extra precautions.

 Your menstrual period should begin approximately 14 days after your retrieval, and you can then start taking your regular contraceptive.